• Skip to main content

 What is Wigilia

-‘Wigilia’ in Polish means both Christmas Eve (also called ‘Wigilia Bożego Narodzenia’) as well as the Christmas Eve meal (which is also known as ‘kolacja wigilijna’, Christmas Eve supper).
+‘Wigilia’, from Latin 'vigil', is the eve of a religious celebration.
+In Polish it means both Christmas Eve (also called ‘Wigilia Bożego Narodzenia’) as well as the Christmas Eve meal (which is also known as ‘kolacja/wieczerza wigilijna’, Christmas Eve supper).

 According to tradition, the Wigilia feast should begin as soon as the first star appears in the sky (a biblical reference to the 3 wise men who followed the Christmas Star that led them to baby Jesus).

 So, what happens if it’s a cloudy day and you can’t see the stars?
-Well, at my house we start the meal sometime between 4-5 pm, depending on how organised we are:)
+Well, at my house we tend to start the meal sometime between 4-5 pm, depending on how organised we are:)

-Soup is the first dish served on Christmas Eve and the 2 most popular ones are beet soup and wild mushroom soup.
+Soup is the first dish served on Christmas Eve (following the opłatek) and the 2 most popular ones are beet soup and wild mushroom soup.

 Polish borscht with Christmas uszka dumplings on white plate with uszka in bowl and pine tree branch on red cloth.